-The Authority and PSEG Long Island employees who can work remotely are telecommuting.
-At this time, nearly all Authority staff are working remotely, as are approximately 60% of PSEG Long Island employees and contractors, with the remainder primarily consisting of field crews.
-The Authority and PSEG Long Island have emergency succession plans in place for Executive Staff.
+The Authority and PSEG Long Island employees who can work remotely continue to telecommute.
+At this time, nearly all Authority staff are working remotely to some extent and are currently reporting to the office 3 days per biweekly pay period.
+The Authority will continue to assess when employees will resume their ordinary reporting schedules.
+Approximately 50% of PSEG Long Island employees and contractors are working remotely, with the remainder primarily consisting of field crews.
+The Authority has emergency succession plans in place for Executive Staff.
+In emergencies, PSEG Long Island activates their Crisis Management Plan (the "Plan") and all Executives have designated back-ups in the Plan if they are not available.
 For a period of time, PSEG Long Island had sequestered control room staff to ensure critical operations were not compromised.
-In late May, PSEG Long Island believed sequestration was no longer required; however, the Authority and PSEG Long Island will continue to monitor local rates of COVID-19 infection and other factors to adjust to changing conditions.
+In late May 2020, PSEG Long Island believed sequestration was no longer required; however, the Authority and PSEG Long Island will continue to monitor local rates of COVID-19 infection and other factors to adjust to changing conditions.